apache/mxnet/docs/get_started/osx_setup.md

 ### Prepare Environment for GPU Installation

-If you plan to build with GPU, you need to set up environemtn for CUDA and CUDNN.
+If you plan to build with GPU, you need to set up environemtn for CUDA and cuDNN.

 First download and install [CUDA 8 toolkit](https://developer.nvidia.com/cuda-toolkit).